MarkFu/AWS_SAA_study_material/SAA-C02_notes.md

 - automatically handles capacity provisioning, load balancing, scaling, health monitoring
 - you can modify settings (e.g. add auto scaling) after provision
 - can deploy applications based on a single Dockerfile (i.e. container-based application)
+- for RDS:
+  - good for provisioning test/dev environments;
+  - not good for production environment; best practice is to launch production database outside of Elastic Beanstalk environment and establish a connection afterwards

 ## Network